History Unbound Festival Wrap Up - a feast of historical fiction

 Congratulations to Lee McKerracher for winning the prize with ‘You’re Not Welcome Here’.
 Lee is an emerging writer from Western Sydney who loves writing historical fiction.
 She also writes contemporary works on domestic violence, resilience, and climate change.
 Lee explores the darker sides of life to see what she discovers.
 A keen bird watcher and photographer, who likes dogs better than people.

-Congratulations also to Linda Jackson and Jackie Dalton for being highly commended with ‘The Lieutenant’s Cook’ and ‘Plunge’ respectively.
+Congratulations also to Linda Jackson and Jacky Dalton for being highly commended with ‘The Lieutenant’s Cook’ and ‘Plunge’ respectively.

 Sunday 2nd November

-Our first guest of honour on the Sunday was Pip Williams who has had a meteoric rise internationally with her historical novels, The Dictionary of Lost Words and The Bookbinder of Jericho.
-Kate Evans from Radio National’s The Bookshelf program interviewed Pip on why her books have resonated with so many readers, and explore the pressures and pleasures involved in writing her current work-in-progress.
+Our first Guest of Honour on Sunday was Pip Williams who has had a meteoric rise internationally with her historical novels, The Dictionary of Lost Words and The Bookbinder of Jericho.
+Kate Evans from Radio National’s The Bookshelf program interviewed Pip on why her books have resonated with so many readers, and explored the pressures and pleasures involved in writing Pip’s current work-in-progress.

 Kate Evans and Pip Williams